frederikprijck/blog.kwintenp/_drafts/2017-03-11-how-to-setup-marble-testing.md

   });
 }
 ```
-Every time the filter stream produces a new value, we loop over the array of characters and filter out the correct ones.

 #### Testing without marble diagrams
 Trying to test this code without using marble diagram testing is quite verbose.
 First of all, we would need to create two streams ourselves to mock the character and gender filter streams.
 Then we would need to feed them to the method and take back the resulting stream.
 In our test, we would have to subscribe ourselves to this stream to check if the resulting next events are the ones we expect in the order we expect them.
-Let's look at what that code would look like:
+Let's take a look at the code:

 ```typescript
  it('on createFilterCharacters without marble testing', () => {